IBM/powerai-vision-model-validation/README.md

 1. Create a data set
 2. Train a model for image classification
 3. Deploy it to a REST API endpoint
-4. Run the notebook
+4. Validate the model with new data
-5. Analyze the results

 ## Prerequisites